Horizon-Private-Server/horizon-wiki/up-your-arsenal/textures.md

 This section contains links to various texture downloads.

 Notes:
-- These downloads are external to our wiki - if you find that a link is broken, please let a staff member know!
+- These downloads are external to our wiki - if you find that a link is broken, please let a Horizon staff member know on our Discord!
 - We also recommend the upscaled UI textures which are linked on the PCSX2 setup page.

 ### All UYA Texture Mods